andrewbadge/DNSRoaming/README.md

 If you don't have the money then you rely on the configuration of the destination network (and a knowledable user).

-Of course if this is your corporate or home network then you have the control.
+Of course if this is your managed corporate or home network then you have the control you need.
 But do you have the control over your friends home network?
 Do you have control over each of your co-workers home networks?
 No.

 DNS Roaming is a Client and Service to ensure the DNS Servers are set via a rule / policy rather than the network a PC is connected to.